slavaz/SmartFilamentSensor/doc/Step-by-step.md

 Final steps
 ---
 On the final step, need to put Engine wheel on a motor shaft and put 'engine sensor body' with a sensor to body of extruder using few drop of superglue.
-It should liiks like:
+It should looks like:

 ![Assembly Engine Part](img/115.AssemblyEnginePart.png)